AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 **Request**

-+++Google Cloud Storage - Target Connection Request
++++[!DNL Google Cloud Storage] - Target Connection Request

 >[!TIP]
 >
->For information on how to obtain the required target parameters, refer to the [fill in destination details](/help/destinations/catalog/cloud-storage/google-cloud-storage.md#destination-details) section of the Google Cloud Storage destination documentation page.
+>For information on how to obtain the required target parameters, refer to the [fill in destination details](/help/destinations/catalog/cloud-storage/google-cloud-storage.md#destination-details) section of the [!DNL Google Cloud Storage] destination documentation page.
 >For other supported values of `datasetFileType`, see the API reference documentation.